BIGJRA/emerald-unit-analysis/writeups/009_swampert_writeup.md

 ### Analysis

-**Verdict: There's a reason people "liek mudkipz".
+**TL;DR: There's a reason people "liek mudkipz".
 An "easy mode" starter that is easy to bond with.**

 Getting the starter Pokemon "right" is a pretty important task for Pokemon games, I think.
 They need to present a Pokemon that is instantly appealing and make its progression across the game obvious and feel satisfying.
 Mudkip ultimately accomplishes both of these goals, being a fun amphibious design that clearly gets stronger over the course of the game and makes for an excellent partner to the player.
 It's added Ground typing is a fun shakeup for the Water type starter that benefits the line far more than it takes away from it in the context of Gen. III.